btroncone/learn-rxjs/operators/error_handling/catch.md

 ###### TL;DR: Gracefully handle errors and exceptions without terminating observable

 The **catch** operator allows us to capture errors and exceptions, returning an observable.
-Properly caught errors will avoid terminating a subscription chain.  **catch** is the most widely used error handling operator.
+Properly caught errors will avoid terminating a subscription chain.  **catch** is the most commonly used error handling operator.

-> :bulb: Tip: Remember to return an observable from your catch function!
+> :bulb: Tip: Remember to return an observable from the catch function!

 ### Examples